<img src="https://ws.zoominfo.com/pixel/6169bf9791429100154fc0a2" width="1" height="1" style="display: none;">

 How StrongDM Can Help with SAML and LDAP

-Since SAML and LDAP require IdPs to verify users, it's crucial to work with a Dynamic Access Management (DAM) platform with relevant communication and integration capabilities.
+Since SAML and LDAP require IdPs to verify users, it's crucial to work with a Zero Trust Privileged Access Management (PAM) platform with relevant communication and integration capabilities.
 StrongDM helps control and monitor user authorization by connecting your directory services with essential network resources using LDAP, SAML, and other standard protocols.

 Organizations and development teams can securely manage infrastructure access using SSO requirements while obtaining real-time visibility on user activity, all thanks to StrongDM's standard protocol compatibility.
 Everything, including databases, servers, websites, cloud apps, and software tools, can be easily distributed to users and accessed securely through StrongDM and its SAML or LDAP communication processing.